-In order to maximise affordable housing provision to meet identified affordable housing needs the Local Planning Authority may exceptionally grant permission or allocate sites for the provision of affordable housing to meet local needs, on land where housing development would not normally be permitted, and in addition to general housing provision in Policy CP1.
+In order to maximise affordable housing provision to meet identified affordable housing needs the Local Planning Authority may will exceptionally grant permission or allocate sites for the provision of affordable housing to meet the specific local needs of particular settlements, on land where housing development would not normally be permitted, and in addition to general housing provision in Policy CP1.
 This will include meeting community aspirations identified through a Neighbourhood Plan to provide affordable housing where this is consistent with other policies in this Local Plan.